10 Construction Site Security Solutions That Prevent Theft on Los Angeles Jobsites

 Controlled Entry and Exit Points

 Badges, access logs, and temporary worker IDs add layers of verification for who enters your site and when.
 Digital access control systems track entry attempts, log authorized access, and alert when unauthorized access occurs.
+Valley Alarm's access control solutions integrate card readers and keypads with credential management so the right people get in and unauthorized personnel don't.

 7. Integrate Security Guards as Part of a Hybrid Strategy

-Best Practices for Guard and Tech Coordination
+Best Practices for Guard and Technology Coordination

-Guards equipped with mobile devices receive instant alerts when monitoring detects activity.
-They respond to verified threats instead of patrolling and hoping to stumble onto crime in progress.
+Establish communication protocols between guards and ValleyGuard's monitoring center.
+Assign guards specific zones to respond to alerts rather than random patrols.
+Guards equipped with mobile devices receive instant alerts when ValleyGuard detects activity.
+They respond to verified threats instead of patrolling and hoping to encounter crime in progress.

 8. Utilize GPS and Asset Tracking

-Tag High-Value Assets with GPS Trackers
+Tag High-Value Assets With GPS Trackers

 GPS tracking aids recovery when theft does occur.
 Police can locate stolen equipment quickly using real-time coordinates instead of searching based on general descriptions.
+LAPD and LA County Sheriff's Department both accept GPS data to support active recovery operations.

-Tie GPS Alerts to Monitoring Center Responses
+Tie GPS Alerts to ValleyGuard Monitoring

-When a GPS-tagged generator moves at 2 AM, monitoring centers receive the alert simultaneously with on-site cameras activating.
-Operators verify whether movement is authorized or represents active theft.
+When a GPS-tagged generator moves at 2 AM, ValleyGuard receives the alert simultaneously with on-site cameras activating.
+Intervention Specialists verify whether movement is authorized or represents active theft in progress.
+GPS shows something moved.
+Cameras show who moved it and how.
+Multiple verification layers, one coordinated response.

 9. Implement Integrated Alarm Systems With Verification